La-Quinta-Pata/back/README.md

 ## 🎯 Project Overview

-La Muestra Archivo Comunitario de Memorias Migrantes (MACMM) es una plataforma web creada para catalogar y difundir registros audiovisuales que narran experiencias migrantes.
-Los vídeos están organizados en cinco ejes temáticos: autobiografía, objetos, discriminación por origen, discriminación de género y resistencia.
-Además del catálogo, la plataforma permite visualizar los desplazamientos de las personas participantes hacia Barcelona en un mapa interactivo y consultar la información general del proyecto y su equipo.
-Built with React (frontend), Spring Boot (backend), and PostgreSQL (database), the application follows MVC architecture and implements a RESTful API.
+The Community Archive of Migrant Memories Exhibition (MACMM) is a web platform created to catalog and disseminate audiovisual records that narrate migrant experiences.
+The videos are organized into five thematic axes: autobiography, objects, discrimination based on origin, gender discrimination, and resistance.
+In addition to the catalog, the platform allows users to view the participants’ journeys to Barcelona on an interactive map and to consult general information about the project and its team.
+Built with React (frontend), Spring Boot (backend), and PostgreSQL (database), the application follows an MVC architecture and implements a RESTful API.

 ## 🚀 Getting Started